-Covid 19 Delta outbreak: Fines up to $15k for businesses over vaccine passes - NZ Herald
+Covid-19 Delta outbreak: Fines up to $15K for businesses over vaccine passes - NZ Herald

 "This legislation will come into effect the day after it is passed.
 The assessment tool will then be available for businesses to use once regulations are made in mid-December under the amended law."

-The process has come under criticism from Opposition MPs - National's Covid-19 spokesman Chris Bishop saying the Government had been too slow to develop the passes needed for the framework and had not even introduced legislation for it yet.
+The process has come under criticism from Opposition MPs, with National's Covid-19 spokesman Chris Bishop saying the Government had been too slow to develop the passes needed for the framework and had not even introduced legislation for it yet.

 Bishop said the legislation would be introduced today "under urgency", but the Opposition still had not even seen it.